shankarchawla1776/haskell-indicator-function/README.md

 D_i = \sum^{|C_i|}_{j=0} s_{i,j} \cdot 2^{|C_i|-1-j}.
 ```
 For each $C_i$ a function is defined as $g: \mathbb{Z}^{|C_i|} \cdot \mathbb{Z} \rightarrow \mathbb{Z}^{|C_i|'}$.
 All $C_i$ chunks are then processed by computing $g(C_i, D_i)$ where the first occurence of $0$ in $C_i$ is replaced with $D_i$ and all other zeros are omitted.

+Maybe this will save someone some time :)